arshad-shah/Nimaz/README.md

 To install the app, please follow the instructions on the app store where you will download the app from.

 # Support
-If you have any questions or issues with the app, please contact us at [email address].
+If you have any questions or issues with the app, please contact us at info@arshadshah.com.
 We will be happy to assist you.

 # Contributing
-If you would like to contribute to the development of the app, please contact us at [email address].
+If you would like to contribute to the development of the app, please contact us at info@arshadshah.com.
 We welcome all contributions, including bug reports, feature requests, and code contributions.

 # License
 The app is licensed under the [insert license].
 Please see the [insert link] for more information.